salesforce-misc/hyper-ir-lsp/README.md

 ## Usage

 Pass the `dump_ir=1` parameter to `hyperd` to instruct Hyper to dump all generated modules.
-Hyper will then create a folder by the name `codegen_<pid>` inside which it will write all generated Hyper IR modules.
+Hyper will then create a folder by the name `codegen_<pid>` inside which it dump write all generated Hyper IR modules.
-You can then simply open any of the `*.hir` files and this extension will help you navigate and understand .
+You can then simply open any of the `*.hir` files and this extension will help you navigate and understand it.

 ## Development

-The source code for this extension lives at https://github.com/vogelsgesang/hyper-ir-lsp, a non-public Github repository under my private account.
+The source code for this extension lives at https://github.com/vogelsgesang/hyper-ir-lsp.
-Unfortunately, I was not able to use our usual `devtools` repository for this project because I needed access to Github Actions, so I could easily build the extension for all operating systems (Linux, Windows, OSX).
+Github Actions automatically build every single commit for all operating systems (Linux, Windows, OSX).
-I am happy to give anyone access to the repository (either for contributing, or also if you are just curious about the internal implementation) - just ping me on Slack!
+Contributions are welcome.
+Feel free to just open a pull request.

 ### Building from source